- § 7701

 (12) “Release” means the introduction of an EHS into the atmosphere that, by means of atmospheric dispersion under average atmospheric conditions for Delaware, will cause an EHS to be conveyed outside of a facility or the generation of a pressure wave or a thermal exposure beyond the facility’s boundary.

 a.
-For a corporation: a president, vice-president, secretary or treasurer of the corporation or any other person who performs similar policy or decision making functions for the corporation, or a duly authorized representative of such person approved in advance by the Department (which may be the “contact person” as indicated in the RMP),
+For a corporation, a president, vice-president, secretary, or treasurer of the corporation, or any other person who performs similar policy or decision making functions for the corporation, or a duly authorized representative of a person approved in advance by the Department, who may be the “contact person” as indicated in the RMP.

 b.
-For a partnership, limited partnership or sole proprietorship: a general partner or the proprietor, respectively, or the delegation of authority to a representative approved in advance by the Department (which may be the “contact person” as indicated in the RMP), or
+For a partnership, limited partnership or sole proprietorship, a general partner or the proprietor, respectively, or the delegation of authority to a representative approved in advance by the Department, who may be the “contact person” as indicated in the RMP.

 c.
-For a municipality, state, federal or other public agency: either a principal executive officer, a ranking elected official or a duly authorized representative of such person approved by the Department (which may be the “contact person” as indicated in the RMP).
+For a municipality, state, federal, or other public agency, either a principal executive officer, a ranking elected official, or a duly authorized representative of a person approved by the Department, who may be the “contact person” as indicated in the RMP.

-(14) A “risk management plan” (“RMP”) is information which shall be submitted by each EPA regulated facility in a method and format to a central point as specified by EPA prior to June 21, 1999.
-This information shall contain an executive summary, registration, 5-year accident history, off-site consequence analysis, prevention program summary, summary of the emergency response program and a certification statement by the facility owner or operator.
+(14) “Risk management plan” or “RMP” means the information that must be submitted by each EPA regulated facility in a method and format to a central point as specified by EPA prior to June 21, 1999.
+This information shall contain an executive summary, registration, 5-year accident history, off-site consequence analysis, prevention program summary, summary of the emergency response program, and a certification statement by the facility owner or operator.
 For substances regulated by Delaware but not regulated by EPA, the risk management plan shall be submitted in a method and format to a central point as specified by the Department, by regulation, prior to June 21, 1999.
-The RMP from each facility will be made available to the Department, the State Emergency Response Commission, the Local Emergency Planning Committees, to other state agencies involved in emergency planning and preparedness and the citizens of the State.
+The RMP from each facility will be made available to the Department, the State Emergency Response Commission, the Local Emergency Planning Committees, to other state agencies involved in emergency planning and preparedness, and the citizens of this State.

-(15) “Risk management program” means all activities intended to reduce risk, including, but not limited to, the consideration of technology, personnel and facilities, and is more fully described in § 7709 of this title.
+(15) “Risk management program” means all activities intended to reduce risk, under § 7709 of this title, including the consideration of technology, personnel, and facilities.

 (16) “Secretary” means the Secretary of the Department of Natural Resources and Environmental Control or the Secretary’s designee.

-(17) “Threshold quantity” (TQ) means the amount of EHS sufficient to cause a catastrophic event.
-The threshold quantity shall be calculated based on the criterion established in § 7707(b) of this title.
+(18) “Threshold quantity” or “TQ” means the amount of EHS sufficient to cause a catastrophic event.
+The threshold quantity shall be calculated based on the criterion established under § 7707(b) of this title.

 (a) The Secretary may adopt, amend, modify or repeal regulations, after public hearing, to effectuate the policy and purpose of this chapter.
 Cost effectiveness, technical feasibility, risk to public health and risk reduction effectiveness are factors that must be considered by the Department in making its findings and developing regulations.
 In no case shall the costs of risk management program provisions be the deciding factor if the result would jeopardize the purpose of this chapter.